diovisgood/luaweb/README.md

   ```
 ## SSL/TSL with manual parameters

   *web.SSL* table holds default parametes for luasec.
 By default it does not verify cerificates (*verify = none*).
-But you may change this parameters directly to what you need:
+But you may change these parameters directly to what you need:

   ```
   web.SSL.key = "/root/client.key"